25 Facts About Happiness That Will Make You Smile

 When researchers found the perfect happiness temperature in 2011, they noted that sunshine did not make us happier.
 They also found that, on average, we are happier at night.
 In 2015, other researchers narrowed down the happiness time of day: 7:00PM.
 With the workday done, it seems that most people are spending quality time with their friends and family in the evening.
 Even though the tasks may be mundane, everyday activities, people are happy and enjoying themselves.

-The United States is the 15th happiest country in the world.
+The United States is the 23rd Happiest Country in the World

 This long-discussed paradigm is the bane of die-hard singletons.
 With divorce, widowhood and domestic partnerships entering into the equation, it is hard to discern if married people truly are happier than unmarried folks.
 But a Canadian study has found that people who marry their best friend are, indeed, happier than their non-married counterparts.
 The theory behind these findings is that being married to your best friend reduces much of the stress of middle age.
 Having a built-in, at-home support system makes coping easier than it is for people who go it alone.